Think Deep, Not Just Long: Measuring LLM Reasoning Effort via Deep-Thinking Tokens: Deep-Thinking Ratio Reflects Task Accuracy More Reliably

 \subsection{Effect of Settling Thresholds and Depth Fractions}

-We conduct an analysis to understand how our two key hyper-parameters---the settling threshold $g$ and the late-settling depth fraction $\rho$---affect the measured thinking effort and its correlation with task performance. \Cref{fig:hyperpara} illustrates the accuracy profiles across varying thinking efforts (\ie, average late-settling token ratios), derived by $g \in \{0.25, 0.5, 0.75\}$ and $\rho \in \{0.8, 0.85, 0.9, 0.95\}$.
+We conduct an analysis to understand how our two key hyper-parameters---the settling threshold $g$ and the depth fraction $\rho$ defining the deep-thinking regime---affect the measured thinking effort and its correlation with task performance. \Cref{fig:hyperpara} illustrates the accuracy profiles across varying deep-thinking ratios, derived by $g \in \{0.25, 0.5, 0.75\}$ and $\rho \in \{0.8, 0.85, 0.9, 0.95\}$.
 We set $\rho$ fixed to $0.85$, when sweeping $g$, and $g$ fixed to $0.5$ when sweeping $\rho$.
 We report results on GPQA-D using GPT-OSS-20B with reasoning level high.

 We conclude the following observations: \textit{(1)} the magnitude of the measured sequence-level thinking effort is directly influenced by the strictness of these parameters.
-Specifically, both \Cref{fig:threshold,fig:depth} show that imposing stricter criteria---a higher settling threshold $g$ or a lower depth fraction $\rho$---results in a reduction of the average late-settling token ratio.
-This is mechanistically consistent: a higher $g$ requires the intermediate states to be distributionally far to the final output until reaching deeper layers in the late regime to be considered settle; while a lower $\rho$ restricts the definition of the late regime to a narrower band of deeper layers.
-Both conditions naturally filter out more candidates, resulting in fewer tokens being classified as late-settling and consequently a lower range of overall thinking effort scores.
+Specifically, both \Cref{fig:threshold,fig:depth} show that imposing stricter criteria---a higher settling threshold $g$ or a lower depth fraction $\rho$---results in a reduction of the deep-thinking ratio.
+This is mechanistically consistent: a higher $g$ requires the intermediate states to be distributionally far to the final output until reaching deeper layers in the late regime to be considered settle; while a lower $\rho$ restricts the definition of the deep-thinking regime to a narrower band of deeper layers.
+Both conditions naturally filter out more candidates, resulting in fewer tokens being classified as deep-thinking tokens and consequently a lower range of overall deep-thinking ratios.